 Here are the images of the first Wa-dokei watch delivered to the owner.
 Thanks to the owner’s generosity, we are all lucky to be able to see it.
 The engraving as well as the calligraphy on the index and the back of the watch was done by his engraver partner, Keiji Kanagawa.
 This unique piece is named “Gyosho” or “Bell at the Dawn”.
 What a wonderful name for such an artistic product!
 Congratulations to both the owner and Masahiro Kikuno.

 Now he is thinking of what to offer at the next BaselWorld show in March 2017; We can’t wait to see it!

 About the Author

 Ken Hokugo is a contributor to AlphaLuxe based in Japan but a citizen of the world.
 During his travels, he brings us tales of wine, food and other epicurean delights.
-He is also a Moderator-at-Large for the respected horology website PuristSPro.com and writes extensively about wristwatches in English and Japanese publications.
+He was also a Moderator-at-Large for the horology website PuristSPro.com and writes extensively about wristwatches in English and Japanese publications.